sjinkala/ColorPicker/README.md

 # ColorPicker
-A fun little game using dom manipulation
+A fun little game using DOM manipulation with jquery.